swegroup2/IDB/PITCHME.md

 @title[Other Critique Pt.
 1]
 ## What they did well
 * search API returns results grouped by model
-* adding a search at the top of each model page is creative
+* adding a search at the top of each model page is creative and useful
 * pages render quickly

 +++